intel/sriov-fec-operator/spec/openshift-sriov-fec-operator.md

 ```
 ### Install the Bundle

-To install the OpenNESS Operator for Wireless FEC Accelerators operator bundle perform the following steps:
+To install the SEO Operator for Wireless FEC Accelerators operator bundle perform the following steps:

 (OCP) Create the project:
 ```shell